for Elementary School

 On this field trip to our pirate ship on Valencia Street, students are charged with writing an original story as a group, with the help of our volunteers and elusive head editor Captain Blue.
 Students collaboratively create the beginning and middle of their story, brainstorm a setting, and develop characters in small groups while an artist is illustrating the story.
 In the second half of the field trip, each student writes their own ending to the story, with help our volunteers.
 Once students finish writing their endings, the completed stories are sent upstairs to Captain Blue for approval.
 After being approved, classes often visit the park next door for lunch as staff and volunteers bind the books with our in-house tape bindery.

 Students will go home each with their own copy of the book books created as a class, with illustrated covers and each student’s photo on an About the Author page.
 This field trip teaches students about collaboration, self-editing, the bookmaking process, and elements of successful storytelling.
 It’s a great time for all!
-Request this field trip.
+Request this field trip for the 2017-2018 school year.

 Choose Your Own Adventure Field Trips